 The funds are allocated to constituent, research and office allowances payable to represented political parties.
 Funds would also be availed in respect of the Political Party Fund Act 4 of 2008.

 Payments for capital assets

-Infrastructure provision, with specific reference toward computers, vehicles and office furniture.
+Infrastructure provision represents mainly anticipated costs in respect of the new legislature building, and a lesser extent for computers, vehicles and office furniture.

 5.2 Programme Summary